chin-rcip/collections-model/docs/en/reports/current/uris-technical-report.md

   - Relevant envisioned integrity and security principles and/or protocols.

-For comments or inquiries, please do not hesitate to contact us at <pch.RCIP-CHIN.pch@canada.ca> with the subject “URI Technical Report”.
+For comments or inquiries, please do not hesitate to contact us at <rcip-chin@pch.gc.ca> with the subject “URI Technical Report”.

 ---